Onslaught (DC Comics)

-The Onslaught are a fictional team of state sponsored super powered Quraci terrorists published by DC Comics.
+The Onslaught are a fictional team of state sponsored super powered Quraci terrorists appearing in American comic books published by DC Comics.
 They first appeared in Suicide Squad #1, and were created by John Ostrander and Luke McDonnell.

 History

 The Onslaught is a team of super-powered international terrorists-for-hire operating out of the outlaw nation of Qurac.
 The team was created and guided by Qurac's president Hurrambi Marlo and had accepted, as its first commission, the assignment of killing the President of the United States.
 Former Suicide Squad member Jess Bright, now a Soviet operative named Koshchei, helped bio-engineer candidates for the team.
 At its inception, the Jihad was infiltrated by Nemesis and Nightshade, members of the advance team of the Suicide Squad, and was the target of a preemptive attack by the Squad (as seen in Suicide Squad #1 and #2).

 After their first clash with the Suicide Squad, Raza Kattuah now calling himself Rustam formed a second team based in an old World War II fortress called Jotunheim in southern Qurac.
 The name translates as "Land of the Giants", because the Germans believed only a race of giants could have built those mountains.
 Rustam used this team to terrorize civilians in New York City.
 Ravan, Ifrit and Agni were captured.
 Manticore and Jaculi were killed, but Rustam and Badb were able to escape.
 Ravan was eventually recruited by the Suicide Squad.
 Rick Flag carried out an unauthorized solo mission to Qurac which resulted in the destruction of Jotunheim, killing Rustam and countless Jihad members.
 The man known as Kobra would later kill Ravan in single combat.

 Amanda Waller briefs the Suicide Squad, art by Luke McDonnell.

 Agni assembled a small three-person team to free President Marlo from United States custody.
 He brought along Badb, and the Atlantean renegade Piscator, a self-styled Janissary.
 The Suicide Squad preemptively substituted Nemesis for Marlo.
 At the same time, Israel's heroes, the Mossad superteam known as the Hayoth were involved in a covert mission on U.S. soil, a failed attempt to abduct Marlo.